 Rolling Admissions.
 Rolling Admissions is a process by which applications are accepted on a first come, first served basis.
-Large state schools, including SUNY, often have rolling admissions policies, rather than a finite deadline.
 When a school has a rolling deadline, the sooner you submit your application, the more likely you will be accepted.

 Safety Schools.
-A Safety School is a school that customarily admits students with a transcript and SAT scores similar to yours.
+A Safety School is a school that customarily admits students with a transcript and SAT scores like yours.
 It should be a school that meets your needs and that you may want to attend.
 Many students are now adding financial safety schools to their list: that is, schools they can afford regardless of the aid package offered.